Randall-Coding/scrum-task-manager-react/README.md

 # SCRUM Task manager
-## React.js project to manage a SCRUM sprint on a single page.
+## React.js project to manage a SCRUM sprint.

 ### Specs
- React.js 16.9.0, Redux, webpack 4, Jest for component testing, Babel for jsx.
+ React 16.9.0, Redux, webpack 4, Jest for component testing, Babel for JSX.

 ### How to run
  $ npm install </br>